 Liquidation issues are described in detail in the Commercial Code.

-Types of dissolution
+Types of winding up

 When filing for bankruptcy is the only option left for a business owner, it pays to cut losses, initiate proceedings sooner rather than later, and move on to a new business project.